Tous les Matins du Monde: Synopsis

-Marais and Madeleine begin a relationship.
-Marais leaves Madeleine; she is pregnant and gives birth to a still-born child.
-Marais marries another woman, Madeleine's younger sister marries and has five children, life goes on.
+Sainte-Colombe continues to refine his mastery of the viol, and is visited by visions of his late wife with whom he imagines walking and speaking.
+One day, Marais leaves Madeleine to chase his career at Versailles, and she becomes pregnant and gives birth to a still-born child.
+Life goes on; Marais marries another woman, and Madeleine's younger sister marries and has five children.
 Later, Madeleine falls gravely ill.
 Sainte-Colombe calls Marais to his house where the dying Madeleine asks to hear her former lover play a piece he wrote for her: La rêveuse or The Dreaming Girl.
-After Marais leaves, Madeleine hangs herself with the ribbons of a pair of shoes, a rejected gift Marais had given her.
+After Marais leaves, an enraged and broken Madeleine hangs herself with the ribbons of a pair of shoes, a gift Marais had given her.

-Years later, the aged Marais returns to learn from his master; Sainte-Colombe recognises finally Marais's musicianship.
+Years later, a renowned Marais returns to Sainte-Colombe, seeking purpose in his music and recognizing his past faults with the Sainte-Colombe family.
+He requests one final lesson with his old master, who tells Marais he considers it his first.
+As Marais accompanies Sainte-Colombe during their playthrough of his unpublished opus Tombeau des regrets or Tomb of Sorrows, Sainte-Colombe finally recognises Marais's musicianship.

+The story cuts back to the present day, where a vision of Sainte-Colombe appears in front of Marais.
+The movie ends with a redeemed Marais playing La rêveuse in honor of his late master.